 If you don’t want to deliver yourself, you can partner with a delivery service like DoorDash or Uber Eats.
 This can help you increase your sales and reach a wider audience.

-And luckily there are platforms for an independent restaurant that does a great job of cutting down costs while letting you reap the benefits of being on multiple delivery apps!
+And luckily, there are platforms for independent restaurant that does a great job of cutting down costs while letting you reap the benefits of being on multiple delivery apps!

 Planning to Start an Independent Restaurant